hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-VPN.md

 - The VPN server is provided by [SoftEther](https://www.softether.org/) running on the RDP Linux server.
 - SoftEther is used because it does not have the 2 user limitation like OpenVPN.
 - The SoftEther VPN server is only accessible by whitelisted client IP addresses, e.g. those managed by terraform.
+- You can enable an EIP by setting the variable `create_eip_rdp_linux_server = true` in your `./etc/bluedata_infra.tfvars` file.
+A static IP may be useful for giving other users access to the environment.

 ## Mac Setup